JRC1995/Dynamic-Memory-Network-Plus/README.md

 complex memory update component may prevent convergence on certain simpler tasks.

-My implementation of the model on pretrained 100 dimensional GloVe vectors seems to produce about 50.4% classification accuracy on Test Data for induction tasks (check DMN+.ipynb)...i.e the classification error is about 49.6.
+My implementation of the model on pretrained 100 dimensional GloVe vectors seems to produce about **51.1% classification accuracy**  on Test Data for induction tasks (check DMN+.ipynb)...i.e the **classification error is 48.9**.

 The error is less than what the original DMN model acheived (error 55.1) as specified in the paper, but still greater than the errors achieved achieved by the original implementation of the improved versions of DMN (DMN1, DMN2, DMN3, DMN+) in the paper.